ChrisNeedham200/loadimpact-docs/jekyll/_v4/core-concepts/performance-alerts-smart-results.md

 The total number of HTTP(s) errors is higher than 15% during the first 100 completed script iterations.

 Errors that occur early on are typically not considered to be performance related.
-Our automated algorithms also have not detected an increase in the error rate as load has increased.
+Our algorithms also have not detected an increase in the error rate as load has increased.
 With that in mind, there are a number of non-performance related reasons for errors, which includes, but is not limited to:

 - You're making invalid requests: